mindscan-de/BrightFlux/README.md

 Some of the planned features are: (I will have to sort and reprioritize this...
 That is getting out of hand...)

-* have multiple views / diagram options for the same logs to understand particular system behavior
-* Export the analysis result in short form
-* Using recipes for reproducing some analysis on a second log
-  * using labeling techniques to mark suspicious occurrences and make them available for machine learning training
-  * like this is "ok", this is "suspicious", this indicates a "problem" in case we see a particular message when some value in the message is bigger than a threshold
-  * NER for log messages
 * add links and options to use a code search engine and log search engine for the messages
   * did we see that message more often, but we never thought about it before
   * since what version of the system we see that message